thibaudcolas/thib.me/src/_posts/2021-02-24-wagtail-accessibility-team-reloaded.md

 ---

-**More importantly, we’ll also want the team to be bigger!**
+### We also want to involve more people

-There’s only so much we can do with two to three people actively involved – we want a team twice that size!
-All are welcome regardless of skill level or background, and the time commitment is very reasonable, so if you’re keen to get involved do [reach out to us on Slack](https://github.com/wagtail/wagtail/wiki/Slack) in #accessibility.
+There’s only so much we can do with two to three of us actively involved – ideally we’d want a team twice that size!
+All are welcome regardless of skill level or background, and the time commitment is very reasonable.
+We’re particularly keen to work with people who:

+- Have personal experience of access and functional needs, or who are regular users of assistive technologies.
+- Work on User Experience, design, or content – and can help us understand the needs of our users.

+And of course web developers who want to have a practical impact on making the web more accessible!

+Does this sound like your kind of jam?
+If you’re keen to learn more, [reach out to us on Slack](https://github.com/wagtail/wagtail/wiki/Slack) in #accessibility.